gladly-team/next-firebase-auth/README.md

 ### Dynamic Redirects

 This package makes it easy to redirect to a login page or app page depending on whether a user is logged in.
-The destination URLs can also be dynamic: the [PageURL](#pageurl) values can be a function that returns the URLs at runtime. s
+The destination URLs can also be dynamic: the [PageURL](#pageurl) can be a function that returns the URL at runtime.

 The [example app](https://github.com/gladly-team/next-firebase-auth/tree/main/example) uses this to set a post-login destination URL:

 ```js